-Term Loans (including non-current and current balances) have reduced to RO 185.37 million as a result of scheduled loan repayments in accordance with the terms agreed within the Finance Documents.
+Term Loans (including non-current and current balances) have reduced to RO 171.59 million as a result of scheduled loan repayments in accordance with the terms agreed within the Finance Documents.

-The Company continues to make adequate provision for asset retirement obligation to enable it to fulfill its legal obligation to dismantle and take away the Plant at the end of its useful life and restore the land.
+The Company has involved a consultant to perform a study to estimate the asset retirement obligation (ARO).
+Accordingly, an adequate provision was made for ARO to enable it to fulfill its legal obligation to dismantle and take away the Plant at the end of its useful life and restore the land.